Best Places to Eat in Coron, Palawan (Travel)

 What’s better than vacation food?

 BUFFET VACATION FOOD, OF COURSE!
-That’s what we got when we went on our island tour the next day.
-Buffets are some of the best places to eat in Coron and they have plenty.
+That’s exactly what we enjoyed during our Coron island tour the next day.
+Buffets are some of the best dining options in Coron, and there’s no shortage of them.

-Our tour, like most whole day island tours, came with a buffet lunch at Beach 91.
-Our haul was a smorgasbord of grilled meats and seafood, pastas, fruits, and fresh seaweeds.
-We ate by the beach with other tourists under a “kubo” style shade.
+Our tour, like most full-day island tours, included a buffet lunch at Beach 91.
+Our spread was a smorgasbord of grilled meats and seafood, pasta, fruits, and fresh seaweed.
+We dined by the beach with other tourists under a kubo-style shade, making the experience even more memorable.

 Food on Float

-When you’re stuck in traffic in Manila, its common to see street entrepreneurs offering fish crackers, cold water, or chicharon.
-Here in Coron, there are similar food sellers too.
-What makes them different is they sell their goods from a boat.
-Our tour guide even joked that you can get Starbucks from them.
-That would have been something.
-We would not say no to a venti iced caramel macchiato while we’re hanging out by the boat under the hot sun.
+When you’re stuck in traffic in Manila, it’s common to see street entrepreneurs offering fish crackers, cold water, or chicharon.
+In Coron, there are similar food sellers too — but the twist is they sell their goods from a boat.
+Our tour guide even joked that you could get Starbucks from them.
+That would have been something!
+We wouldn’t have said no to a venti iced caramel macchiato while hanging out by the boat under the hot sun.

-During our island tour, we stopped at a small island called CYC Beach where you have the option to go down or stay on the boat.
-We opted to stay on the boat as we were a bit tired and the island was still a few meters away.
+During our island tour, we stopped at a small island called CYC Beach, where we had the option to go down or stay on the boat.
+We opted to stay on the boat as we were a bit tired, and the island was still a few meters away.

 Beer and Ice candy in the middle of the sea

-As we were chillaxing, boatmen approached our group to offer “chichirya” and ice-cold beer.
-They also have iced candy and iced buko if you’re looking for an alcohol-free alternative to cool you down.
+As we were relaxing, boatmen approached our group to offer “chichirya” and ice-cold beer.
+They also had iced candy and iced buko for those looking for an alcohol-free way to cool down.
 It was a novel experience buying beer in the middle of the sea.
-The snacks were not overpriced but you do pay extra for the convenience.
+The snacks weren’t overpriced, but you do pay a little extra for the convenience.

 More Grilling in Coron

-Grilled food seems to be the theme of our trip because that’s what we had on our last night.
-We ate at Jelly’s Grill.
-We kid you not, this is the name of the grill and one of the best places to eat in Coron.
+Grilled food seemed to be the theme of our trip because that’s what we had on our last night.
+We ate at Jelly’s Grill — yes, that’s the actual name, and it’s one of the best places to eat in Coron.

-Jelly’s Grill is another bar and grill seafood restaurant that sits right in the main road.
-You can’t miss its bright interiors and the smell of grilled food.
+Jelly’s Grill is another bar and grill seafood restaurant located right along the main road.
+You can’t miss its bright interiors and the inviting aroma of grilled food.

-Jelly’s Grill offers a variety of grilled food and pinoy dishes.
-We ordered some pinoy favorites such as pork sisig, fried chicken, sizzling shrimp, and pork sinigang.
-6 servings of rice completed our feast.
-We obviously left our diets in Manila at this point.
+Jelly’s Grill offers a variety of grilled dishes and classic Pinoy favorites.
+We ordered some crowd-pleasers like pork sisig, fried chicken, sizzling shrimp, and pork sinigang.
+Six servings of rice completed our feast — we clearly left our diets back in Manila at this point.
 Here’s Set C.

 Jelly’s Grill is another reasonably priced restaurant that we’d surely come back to if we’re ever in Coron again.
 For that sumptuous feast we paid about P300++ pesos per head.